La Salle Forum Invitational

 Public Forum

-1st Rebuttal should be line-by-line on their case; 2nd Rebuttal should frontline at least major offense, but 2nd Summary is too late for dumps of new arguments.
+1st Rebuttal should be line-by-line on their case; 2nd Rebuttal should frontline at least major offense, you get some leeway in extensions in Summary, but not to dump a bunch of new stuff in 2nd Summary.

-With 3 minutes, the Summary is probably also line-by-line, but perhaps not on every issue.
-Summary needs to ditch some issues so you can add depth, not just tag lines.
-If it isn't in Summary, it probably isn't getting flowed in Final Focus, unless it is a direct response to a new argument in 2nd Summary.
+Summary should probably be line-by-line and thus I recommend ditching some issues so you can add depth, not just tag lines.
+If it isn't at least on the flow in Summary, it probably isn't getting flowed in Final Focus.

 Final Focus should continue to narrow down the debate to tell me a story about why you win.
 Refer to specific spots on the flow, though LBL isn't strictly necessary (you just don't have time).
-I'll weigh what you say makes you win vs what they say makes them win - good idea to play some defense, but see above about drops.
+I'll weigh what you say makes you win vs what they say makes them win - I like defense.

 I don't care which side you sit on or when you stand, and I find the post-round judge handshake to be silly and unnecessary.